 Artistic Exploration and Experimentation

-The Upper School Drama course includes instruction in a broad range of skills, including the acting craft, direction, production, set building and design, screenwriting and playwriting, and developing a critical approach to theater.
+Upper School Drama courses includes instruction in a broad range of skills, including the acting craft, direction, production, theatrical design, screenwriting and playwriting, and developing a critical approach to theater.
 Students produce a variety of work both independently and in groups throughout each year.
+We enjoy a vibrant partnership with Philly Young Playwrights, hosting teaching artists to mentor our students in writing monologues and plays.
+The Mary Margaret Longaker ‘27 Playwriting Competition recognizes a winning student play each year, chosen by a panel of faculty, alumni, and theater professionals.